The first time I’d heard about adding oil and fat to coffee, I’m sure the look on my face was a mix between confusion and disgust.

 At this point, you can also add a teaspoon of grass-fed butter, which I like to do if I have it on hand.
 This is totally optional and isn’t part of the creamer concoction, but it will enhance the creaminess and flavor!

-Using a blender or mini bullet blender, blend the coffee + creamer on high for about 5 seconds.
+Using a blender or mini bullet blender (I love my Magic Bullet), blend the coffee + creamer on high for about 5 seconds.

 Pour into your special mug and enjoy